iepathos/beachmint/README.md

 Dear Beachmint,

 I didn't know very much PHP when I received the test on Wednesday night and I was under the impression that I was expected to do the exam in PHP.
 So, I spent the first 5 days I had with this test watching PHP training videos through USC and lynda.com.
 I received the ok to do the app in Python on Monday.
-I was told to get this test sent in this week, so I've done my best with the past 3 nights of coding.
+So, I've done my best with the past 3 nights of coding.

 I solved the [jewelry app](https://github.com/iepathos/beachmint/tree/master/jewelry) section of the test.
 Please view my code within the jewelry app and [template](https://github.com/iepathos/beachmint/tree/master/templates/jewelry) folders.
 You may view a live demo of the jewelry application at: https://whois-iepathos.rhcloud.com/jewelry/